shawnempower/chicago-hub-mongo/AMPLIFY_DEPLOYMENT_GUIDE.md

 ## Prerequisites
 - ✅ API is deployed and working on ECS
-- ✅ Clean ALB endpoint is available: `https://chicago-hub-api-clean-1202657911.us-east-2.elb.amazonaws.com`
+- ✅ Custom domain is configured: `https://hubapi.empowerlocal.co`
 - ✅ Frontend code is updated to use environment-based API configuration

 ## Configuration Changes Made